-- ornaments in choice of color and size; I thought smaller ornaments would be easier to work with.
+- ornaments in choice of color and size: I thought using ornaments in different sizes would be easier to work with.
 I wanted a mix of colors from pastels to brights and metallics.
 Fortunately, I found my ornaments at Target: 5 packages of 25 each in a variety of colors; each package: $5.00 for a total of $25.

 - I had to go back and buy a couple more packages; only the red and green packages were left.
 I also bought 4 boxes of very small ornaments that were $3 each. $22.

 - I also had a box of gold, silver, and white small ornaments and small metallic and glittering balls on hand.

 - glue gun and glue sticks – don’t most of us have these on hand?
 Have plenty of glue sticks on hand.
 I’m currently on the search for a new glue gun.
 This one looks like a contender.

 - ribbon to cover the styrofoam wreath; I don’t know if this is absolutely necessary, but I thought it would project the styrofoam.